sukhmanpreetsinghjaswal/HomeRent/README.md

 # HomeRent
-HomeRent is a renting website using mern stack built for final end term examination.
+HomeRent is a renting website using mern stack built for final exploratory project evaluation.